PaperStrike/Pjax/README.md

 ### `new Pjax([options])`

-Let's talk more about the most basic way to get started.
+The most basic way to get started.

 When instantiating `Pjax`, you can pass options into the constructor as an object: